dolph/cv/README.md

 ### *Lead Reliability Engineer*, IBM Quantum (2023 &mdash; present)

-As IBM Quantum has grown in maturity as a product offering, the reliability of the software services has become a key objective for the organization.
+As IBM Quantum has grown in maturity from a research project to a publicly-accessible product offering, I've advocated for the reliability of our software services to become a key objective for the organization.
 I established a reliability practice within the organization, leading the use of Grafana as a broadly accessible tool for observability of system metrics and near-realtime debugging of internal components for development teams and internal users alike.

 I measured and led the improvement of Quantum's job success rate year over year from 96.17% in 2023 to 99.30% in 2024, and demonstrated that we can maintain a